Academic Integrity Procedure

 Purpose

-This procedure supports Federation University's Academic Governance Policy.
+This procedure supports Federation University's Academic Governance Policy, TEQSA standards and GenAI Learning and Teaching ASSURE Framework.
 It acknowledges that integrity is key to all aspects of education and training and that academic honesty is the responsibility of all members of the University.
 It identifies behaviours and standards of conduct expected of the University community to encourage a learning environment of academic integrity.
 It details the actions required to embed these guiding principles and expected behaviours across the organisation.
-Suspected instances of academic misconduct are managed through the Academic Misconduct Procedure.
+All staff and students understand academic integrity as fundamental to effective learning, teaching, assessment and research.

 Scope